About Me

 A 320x240 pixel resolution webcam photo of Sunny Crittenden circa 2001.
 The caption reads "Whoredom relieves boredom :o)".

-The other catch was that streaming video was virtually impossible except through a cam-to-cam program called Netmeeting, an early version of what Zoom in today…except on dial up so it was very laggy, glitchy, and slow.
+The other catch was that streaming video was virtually impossible except through a cam-to-cam program called Netmeeting, an early version of what Zoom is today…except on dial up so it was very laggy, glitchy, and slow.
 That meant a live webcam at that time was a webcam that captured a live image at a specified interval and uploaded it to a public server.
 In the case of camgirls, it was every 30 seconds or fewer, so while I sat at my desk chatting to people on the cam portal’s “tagboard”/chat, my webcam would instantly take a photo of me at 320×240 resolution and upload it every 30 seconds.
 I didn’t do it 24 hours a day like Jenni or Ana, but I logged onto the cam portal multiple times a day to chat, and update my webcam so my “fans” could see what I was doing at that moment, or I’d leave it running while I was doing homework at my computer.

 A screenshot of the Camwhores.com adult webcam portal featuring the webcams of Steph The Geek, Sunny Crittenden, and Belinda Short.

-At first the cam portal was public and there were hundreds of thousands of people watching us for free all day and night, and then in 2002 it switched to a membership site, as most of us were getting naked and doing sexy things, so verifying everyone was 18 on both sides of the cams became necessary.
+At first the cam portal was public and there were hundreds of thousands of people watching us for free all day and night, and then in 2002 it switched to a membership site, as most of us were getting naked and doing sexy things, and US laws changed, so verifying everyone was 18 on both sides of the cams became legally necessary.
 After the site became a paysite, we had tens of thousands of people watching us at any given time, but the difference was that this smaller pool of deviants were paying deviants, and we all had the opportunity to make a bit of spare change from our exhibitionist tendencies.

 A black and white photo of Sunny Crittenden circa 2001, when she was 22.
 She is wearing a vintage inspired Toronto Maple Leafs jersey and has her long blonde hair in pigtails.